theCMack/rclone/README.md

 # rclone
-collection of rclone related scripts
+just a collection of rclone related scripts